 Get your document legalised by KVK

-Are you doing business abroad, or are you planning to?
-Some foreign countries will require you to have your documents legalised.
+Are you doing business in another country?
+Then that country may ask you to have your documents legalised.
 Legalisation makes the document suitable for regulations abroad.
-KVK legalises a wide range of business and trade documents, such as packing lists and commercial invoices.
+KVK legalises signatures on a wide range of business, such as packing lists and commercial invoices.

 What does legalising a signature mean?